kbb9796/statistical-work/README.md

 ## Personal statistical projects

 Several Python notebooks implement Markov Chain Monte Carlo (MCMC) methods.
-MCMC enables us to sample otherwise intractable probability distributions and estimate quantities of interest.
+MCMC circumvents analytically or combinatorially intractable expectations by cleverly sampling the target distribution.
 Specifically, I apply MCMC to [statistical mechanics](ising_model_mcmc/README.md), [cryptography](cipher_decoding/README.md), and [basic NP-hard](simulated_annealing/README.md) problems.
 The other notebooks implement latent variable methods.

 In particular, one notebook employs [sequential importance resampling (SIR)](sequential_importance_resampling/README.md) to recover the latent dynamics of a toy state-space model.
 The others explore the [data augmentation algorithm](data_augmentation/README.md) (Tanner, 1996).
 One application simplifies the form of an analytically complex posterior distribution, and the other better estimates a posterior of linear regression parameters given right-censored data.